Carl Peterson: Kansas City Chiefs

-Chiefs on the field (1989-98:)
+Chiefs on the field (1989–1998)

-Peterson faced a major rebuilding project with the Chiefs.
-In the previous 17 seasons (1972–88), the team had five different head coaches, eight different starting quarterbacks, only four winning seasons and one trip to the playoffs (1986.)
-It was after that '86 postseason that the team's front office inexplicably fired head coach John Mackovic.
-His path to respectability got a good jolt when Cleveland Browns owner Art Modell fired his head coach Marty Schottenheimer.
-In the previous four seasons, the Browns were 46–31, won three division titles and made the playoffs each season, including back-to-back appearances in the AFC Championship Game (1986-87.)
-Still, Modell wanted Schottenheimer to make changes to his coaching staff, and when he refused, they parted ways.
-One of the first people Schottenheimer called was Peterson, who on January 5, 1989, fired the Chiefs current head coach Frank Gansz.
-Although Schottenheimer drew attention from several other NFL teams (especially the San Diego Chargers), he was announced on January 24 as Kansas City's seventh head coach.
+Peterson faced a rebuilding project with the Chiefs.
+In the previous 17 seasons (1972–88), the team had five different head coaches, eight different starting quarterbacks, only four winning seasons and one trip to the playoffs (1986).
+It was after that '86 postseason that the team's front office fired head coach John Mackovic.
+Marty Schottenheimer was announced on January 24 as Kansas City's seventh head coach.

-Not only did he obtain Schottenheimer, but the head coach brought seven of his Browns assistant coaches with him, including Bill Cowher (became KC defensive coordinator) and Joe Pendry (Chiefs offensive coordinator.)
-He also added defensive backs coach Tony Dungy and wide receivers coach Al Saunders.
-All four of those coaches would become, or had already held head coaching jobs in pro football.
-It was in the first months of that 1989 season that Peterson added another cornerstone to his rebuilding project: in the first round of the 1989 NFL Draft, he used the fourth selection to take LB Derrick Thomas from the University of Alabama.
-Over the next decade, Thomas became an icon in Kansas City for his play on the field (134 sacks in 179 regular and postseason games and nine Pro Bowls) and his work in the community; he received the NFL's Man of the Year Award in 1993.
-Thomas died from the aftereffects of an auto accident on February 8, 1999, and was just 31 years old.

-Peterson found talent in all areas of the NFL Draft, including first round choices like Thomas (1989), CB Dale Carter (1992), S Jerome Woods (1996) and TE Tony Gonzalez (1997).
-He also found productive players in other rounds like: C Tim Grunhard (second in 1990), G Dave Szott (seventh in 1990), G Will Shields (third in 1993) and LB Donnie Edwards (fourth in 1996.)
-Thomas, Gonzalez and Shields are all members of the Pro Football Hall of Fame.

-In those first ten seasons under Peterson's direction, the Chiefs posted an overall record of 104-65-1 (regular and postseason), with three division titles and seven appearances in the playoffs.
+In the first round of the 1989 NFL Draft, he used the fourth selection to take LB Derrick Thomas from the University of Alabama.
+Over the next decade, Thomas became known in Kansas City for his play on the field (134 sacks in 179 regular and postseason games and nine Pro Bowls).
+Peterson found players in all areas of the NFL Draft, including first round choices like Thomas (1989), CB Dale Carter (1992), S Jerome Woods (1996) and TE Tony Gonzalez (1997).
+Thomas and Gonzalez are members of the Pro Football Hall of Fame.
+In those first 10 seasons under Peterson's direction, the Chiefs posted an overall record of 104-65-1 (regular and postseason), with three division titles and seven appearances in the playoffs.